microsoft/teams-powerapps-app-templates/Bulletins/Documentation/new-bulletin-alert.md

 ## Prerequisites

 To complete this lesson, we'd need the ability to log in into Teams that will be available as part of select Microsoft 365 subscriptions, and will also need to have the Bulletins Power Apps template for Teams installed.
-This app can be installed from <https://aka.ms/TeamsBulletins>.
+This app can be installed from by following the [installation guide](../../INSTALLATION.md)

 ## Create Power Automate flow to send email notification